mth229/mth229.github.io/newton.md

 A basic algorithm is to repeat a step of Newton's method until the above occurs.
-We wrap this up in a function for reuse and employ a `while` loop to repeat the update step until something happens:
+We wrap this up in a function for reuse, and employ a `while` loop to repeat the update step until something happens:

 ```